insure logo

 A power surge is an excess of voltage over a short period.
 A power spike can occur in electrical devices, like refrigerators and air conditioners.

-Power surges are common during bad weather after it knocks out the power.
+Power surges are common during storms, when the power comes back on after an outage.
 Power surges have been known to cause fires and can damage electronic devices like computers, televisions and cell phones.

-Power surges are also caused by electrical system repairs or lighting strikes.
+Power surges are also caused by electrical system repairs or lightning strikes.

-It may only take a few seconds for an appliance to be damaged by a surge, so if it comes back on with no other damage, the cause of failure could be easily overlooked.
+It may only take a few seconds for an appliance to be damaged by a surge.
 When there’s damage, it’s usually caused by one of three things:

 • Overheating